 A large proportion of our work is destined for London, from the window displays of Harrods and the pop-ups in Selfridges, to the stores that line Oxford Street and make up the retail development of Coal Drops Yard.
-Here we have compiled a list of our London only retail design projects:
+Here we have compiled a list of our London retail design projects:

 adidas UK, Harrods, London

-Design4Retail were commissioned to produce a strong, attention grabbing window display design that would show-off the new Stella McCartney Golden Ultraboost shoe’s undisputed authority and elegance.
-Visually striking, yet elegant, the Stella Mainline toolkit would aid adidas in telling a compelling story, using contemporary movement to really bring the story to life.
+Design4Retail were commissioned to produce a strong, attention-grabbing window display design that would show-off the new Stella McCartney Golden Ultraboost shoe’s undisputed authority and elegance.
+Visually striking, yet elegant, the Stella Mainline toolkit would aid Adidas in telling a compelling story, using contemporary movement to really bring the story to life.

 Fashion focussed, the use of rose gold mirrors and strategically placed lighting created an innovative infinity mirror effect.
 The ‘shard’ gobos paired with soft lighting forged an awe-inspiring impression of movement, enabling the golden shoe to demand the attention it truly deserves.